Tillsten/skultrafast/README.rst

 License
 =======
-Standard BSD-Licence.
+Standard BSD-License.
 See the LICENSE file for details.